0xstepit/cw-otc/packages/common/README.md

 # Common

-This package should contains all types shared accross all the smart contracts in the workspace.
+This package contains all types shared accross all the smart contracts in the workspace.